Curse of the Colonel: Recovery of statue

 The Colonel was finally discovered in the Dōtonbori River on March 10, 2009.
 Divers who recovered the statue at first thought it was only a large barrel, and shortly after a human corpse, but Hanshin fans on the scene were quick to identify it as the upper body of the long-lost Colonel.
 The right hand and lower body were found the next day, but the statue is still missing its glasses and left hand.
-It is said that the only way the curse can be lifted is by returning his long-lost glasses and left hand.
+It was said that the only way the curse could be lifted was by returning his long-lost glasses and left hand.

 The statue was later recovered (with replacement of new glasses and hand) and returned to KFC Japan.
-As the KFC restaurant that the statue originally belonged to no longer exists, the statue was now placed in the branch near Koshien Stadium.
+The KFC restaurant that the statue originally belonged to no longer exists, but a cardboard cut-out replica of the statue was placed in the branch near Koshien Stadium during the 2023 playoff run.

-In popular culture

-In the video game Sonic Adventure, a statue of an older man with a moustache stands outside of a fast food restaurant in Station Square.
-Making reference to the curse, a nearby girl sometimes warns the player not to throw it into a river.

-In episode 16 of the anime series Kill la Kill the statue can briefly be seen in the background with its head sticking out from the Dōtonbori River.

-The Colonel Sanders curse was the first clue in the Connections round of the Horned Viper wall in Episode 26, Series 17 of the popular quiz show Only Connect.

-The video game Yakuza 0 contains a reference to the curse in the form of a statue of a chef floating underwater in the river of Sotenbori (a fictional version of dotenbori).
-The statue can be seen underwater in the cutscene where Majima enters the bed of styx, with the camera lingering on the statue for a bit.
+2023 Japan Series

+The curse was broken in 2023 when the Tigers won Game 7 of the 2023 Japan Series for their first NPB championship since 1985.
+Fans again gathered and celebrated in Dōtonbori after the 2023 title win and threw a fan cosplaying as the Colonel into the river in reference to the curse.

+On March 8, 2024, KFC Japan held a burial ceremony for the statue, citing difficulties in maintaining the statue's condition.